$0 Wales — Care Needs Assessment Checklist

 Deferred Payment Agreements (DPAs)

-If no one qualifying lives in the property and the 12-week disregard has ended, your parent can apply for a Deferred Payment Agreement.
+If no one qualifying lives in the property and the 12-week disregard has ended, start the DPA process before week 13; from week 13, your parent can apply for a Deferred Payment Agreement.
 This is effectively a statutory loan secured against the property by a first legal charge.

 Under a DPA: